 Travelling is a wonderful way to spend your free time.
 While the media tends to paint the typical traveller as a 20-something enjoying a gap year, the hobby is for everyone.
 Statistics actually suggest it's the over 50s who are fuelling the travel industry.
-According to Saga research from back in 2016, over 50s account for over 58% of the UK's travel and tourism expenditure.
-The study also showed older travellers as more adventurous and on the lookout for new experiences.
+According to research from the travel insurer AllClear in 2022, as many as 59% of over 50s intended to have two or three overseas breaks, and a further 20% wanted four or more holidays.

 To ensure your travels end up with lots of great memories and not a hefty bill, you need to have proper travel insurance.
 This is because so many things can potentially turn sour during your travels, and holiday insurance can provide you with peace of mind to enjoy your trip.
 But what is travel insurance for over 50s like?